by Susan Flantzer © Unofficial Royalty 2016

 King Henry II of England was born on March 5, 1133, in Le Mans, the capital of the County of Maine, now in France.
 He was the eldest of the three sons of Geoffrey V, Count of Anjou, Touraine, and Maine, and Empress Matilda (sometimes called Maud or Maude).
 Henry’s mother was the widow of Henry V, Holy Roman Emperor and she used her style and title from her first marriage for the rest of her life.
 More importantly, Matilda was the only surviving, legitimate child of King Henry I of England and Duke of Normandy.

 On November 25, 1120, William Ætheling, Henry I’s only legitimate son, was returning to England from Normandy when his ship hit a submerged rock, capsized, and sank.
 William Ætheling and many others drowned.
 See Unofficial Royalty: The Sinking of the White Ship and How It Affected the English Succession.
-King Henry I holds the record for the British monarch with the most illegitimate children, 25 or so illegitimate children, but the tragedy of the White Ship left him with only one legitimate child, his daughter Matilda.
+King Henry I holds the record for the British monarch with the most illegitimate children, 25 or so illegitimate children.
+However, the tragedy of the White Ship left him with only one legitimate child, his daughter Matilda.
 Henry I’s nephews were the closest male heirs.
 In January of 1121, Henry I married Adeliza of Louvain, hoping for sons, but the marriage remained childless.
 On Christmas Day of 1226, King Henry I of England gathered his nobles at Westminster where they swore to recognize Matilda and any future legitimate heir she might have as his successors.
 That plan did not work out.

 Henry I died on December 1, 1135.
-He had fallen ill after eating a number of lampreys against his doctor’s advice.
+He had fallen ill after eating many lampreys against his doctor’s advice.
 It is possible the cause of death was ptomaine poisoning.
 Upon hearing of Henry I’s death, Stephen of Blois, one of Henry I’s nephews, quickly crossed the English Channel from France, seized power, and was crowned King of England on December 22, 1135.
 This started the terrible civil war between Stephen and Matilda known as The Anarchy.
 Henry II was two years old when this civil war started and it was to affect his childhood as England did not see peace for 18 years.

 Henry’s father, Geoffrey of Anjou, had a few illegitimate children.
 One of them, Hamelin, was a prominent person at Henry’s court and the courts of Henry’s sons King Richard I and King John.
 Henry arranged for Hamelin to marry one of the wealthiest heiresses in England, Isabel de Warenne, 4th Countess of Surrey and Hamelin took the style of her name and title, Hamelin de Warenne, Earl of Surrey.
 Hamelin and Isabel had one son and four daughters.

 During much of Henry’s early life, his mother was away in England fighting her cousin Stephen for the crown of England.
-Geoffrey of Anjou took no direct part in the conflict in England, leaving it to his wife Matilda, the oldest illegitimate son of her father Henry I, Robert Fitzroy, 1st Earl of Gloucester and her uncle King David I of Scotland.
+Geoffrey of Anjou took no direct part in the conflict in England, leaving it to his wife Matilda, the oldest illegitimate son of her father Henry I, Robert Fitzroy, 1st Earl of Gloucester, and her uncle King David I of Scotland.
 Instead, Geoffrey took advantage of the confusion the conflict caused and attacked the Duchy of Normandy.
 By 1144, he had taken control of all of Normandy and assumed the title Duke of Normandy.
 Geoffrey held the duchy until 1150 when he and Matilda together ceded the Duchy of Normandy to their son Henry.

-Henry’s received his early education in Anjou from Peter of Saintes, a well-known classical scholar.
+Henry received his early education in Anjou from Peter of Saintes, a well-known classical scholar.
 In 1142, Geoffrey decided to send nine-year-old Henry to Bristol, England, which was the center of the Angevin opposition to Stephen.
 While in England, Henry lived in the household of his uncle Robert of Gloucester and was tutored along with Roger of Worcester, one of Robert’s sons.
-The canons of St Augustine’s in Bristol also helped in Henry’s education.
+The canons of St Augustine’s in Bristol also participated in Henry’s education.
 Henry returned to Anjou in either 1143 or 1144, resuming his education under William of Conches, another famous academic.
 Henry spoke French and Latin and understood Provençal, Italian, and English.
 The young Henry made two unsuccessful military expeditions to England in 1147 and 1149.

 Geoffrey died in September 1151, and Henry was now Count of Anjou, Count of Maine, Duke of Normandy, and Count of Nantes.
-He postponed his plans to return to England, as he first needed to ensure that his succession in both Normandy and his father’s lands was secure.
-At around this time, Henry was also probably secretly planning his marriage to Eleanor of Aquitaine, then still the wife of King Louis VII of France.
+He postponed his plans to return to England, as he first needed to ensure that his succession in Normandy and his father’s lands was secure.
+Around this time, Henry was also probably secretly planning his marriage to Eleanor of Aquitaine, then still the wife of King Louis VII of France.
 Eleanor, eleven years older than Henry, was the Duchess of Aquitaine in her own right, and marriage to her would greatly increase Henry’s lands.
 Eleanor had failed to give Louis any sons and Louis had the marriage annulled.
 19-year-old Henry married 30-year-old Eleanor eight weeks later, on May 18, 1152, in Bordeaux in Eleanor’s Duchy of Aquitaine.

 Henry and Eleanor had eight children and were the grandparents of many sovereigns and queen consorts.